knockout/knockout/documentation/component-binding.md

  * `setInterval` callbacks will continue to fire until explicitly cleared.
    * Use `clearInterval(handle)` to stop them, otherwise your viewmodel might be held in memory.
  * `ko.computed` properties continue to receive notifications from their dependencies until explicitly disposed.
    * If a dependency is on an external object, then be sure to use `.dispose()` on the computed property, otherwise it (and possibly also your viewmodel) will be held in memory.
-Alternatively, consider using a `pureComputed` to avoid the need for manual disposal.
+Alternatively, consider using a [*pure* computed](computed-pure.html) to avoid the need for manual disposal.
  * **Subscriptions** to observables continue to fire until explicitly disposed.
    * If you have subscribed to an external observable, be sure to use `.dispose()` on the subscription, otherwise the callback (and possibly also your viewmodel) will be held in memory.
  * Manually-created **event handlers** on external DOM elements, if created inside a `createViewModel` function (or even inside a regular component viewmodel, although to fit the MVVM pattern you shouldn't) must be removed.